oloomoses/blogger/README.md

 ** This set of instructions is designed to be used in linux systems. **

-To get a local copy up and running you just need to clone this repo, and delete the file /db/development.sqlite3 After you delete the file, just run rails db:migrate and you are ready to go.
+To get a local copy up and running you just need to clone this repo, and delete the file /db/development.sqlite3 After you delete the file, just run rails db:migrate and you are ready to go.<br/>
 ** You will need to use ruby 2.7.0 && rails 5.2.3 to avoid conclicts **

 ## Authors